Skip to main content Skip to navigation

 1. Implement a risk-based approach

 As a foundational point of AML compliance, the risk-based approach will be familiar to experienced compliance professionals.
 However, all firms should still ensure their approach is as efficient as possible by avoiding standardized, inflexible rules, instead undertaking regular business-wide risk assessments to identify which products or services, customers, and jurisdictions are likely to pose the highest AML/CFT risk.
 Firms should also have clear policies specifying when cases should be escalated for further review and when enhanced due diligence (EDD) is required.
-In practice, a risk-based approach could mean, for example, that firms screen transactions in different payment corridors against different datasets or apply variable levels of fuzziness in searches.
+In practice, a risk-based approach could mean, for example, that firms screen transactions across different payment corridors using different datasets or apply varying levels of fuzziness in searches.

 2. Use comprehensive data sources